 Reaves has appeared in chamber music festivals around the world, such as the Crested Butte Music Festival, Bay Chamber Concerts, Intimacy of Creativity - Hong Kong, Walden Chamber Music Society, Aspen Music Festival, Brightmusic Oklahoma City, Fayetteville Chamber Music Festival, Music in the Mountains, Orvieto Musica, and the Great Lakes Chamber Music Festival.
 From 2011-2014, he served as the founding artistic director for Bridge the Gap Chamber Players, a Dallas-based chamber music series aimed at building new audiences for classical music.
 He enthusiastically returned to the organization in 2018 as a member of the Board of Trustees.

 Zack’s discography includes recordings on the Centaur and Navona labels.
 In 2014, he performed on the debut album for the Los Angeles New Music Ensemble.
 He also released three albums with the Altius Quartet: Dress Code (2017), Shostakovich String Quartets Nos.
 7, 8, & 9 (2017), and Quadrants (2019).

 Reaves holds degrees in cello and chamber music performance from Southern Methodist University and the University of Colorado - Boulder.
 His principal teachers include Andres Diaz, Christopher Adkins, András Fejér, David Requiro, Jim Shelley, and Greg Sauer.

 Reaves plays on a cello made in 1969 by W.E.
-Hill & Sons and a custom bow made in 2019 by Evan Orman.
+Hill & Sons and a bow made in 2019 by Evan Orman.